Support the Women and Families in Your Community.

 *This information has been adapted from Postpartum Depression: A guide for front line Health and Social Service Providers (2005) Ross, L., Dennis, C., Blackmore,E., and Stewart, D.

-If you are concerned that you may be experiencing a postpartum mood disorder, you don’t have to suffer in silence.
+If you are concerned that you may be experiencing a perinatal mood or anxiety disorder, you don’t have to suffer in silence.
 You’re not the only one who feels this way.
 There’s plenty of help available to you.